n8tmps/insurance-premium/README.md

 <div class="section">
 	<h3>Box-Cox Regression</h3>

-The Box-Cox Regression initially attempted to transform the response variable to achieve normality.
+The Box-Cox Regression was initially used to transform the response variable to achieve normality.
 However, after applying a square root transformation with an optimal lambda of 0.25, the transformed response remained non-normally distributed.
+When the assumption of normality is violated, the results from statistical analysis and modeling can be inaccurate, leading to incorrect conclusions.
 </div>

 <div class="section">